Table of Contents

 What are Viruses and Malicious Code?

-To put it simply, a computer virus is a form of malicious code, a digital intruder designed to replicate itself and quietly spread from one device to another.
+A computer virus is a form of malicious code, a digital intruder designed to replicate itself and quietly spread from one device to another.
 Most people don’t even realize it’s there until damage has already been done.
 A virus can corrupt important files, leak sensitive data, or completely disable a system.

-But viruses are just the tip of the iceberg.
 Malicious code refers to a broader group of threats that includes worms, trojans, ransomware, and spyware.
 Each behaves a little differently.
 Worms, for example, spread independently across networks, while trojans disguise themselves as harmless programs to trick users.
 Ransomware encrypts your data and demands money for the key.
 And spyware?
 That one sits quietly in the background, tracking your activity without your consent.

 Common Types of Malicious Code Attacks